NGC 6338: Characteristics

 NGC 6338 is the brightest cluster galaxy in the NGC 6338 group, shown merging with another galaxy group.
 It forms a pair with MCG +10-24-117.
 It has an ellipsoidal appearance based on findings of a stellar component revolving around a major axis.
 NGC 6338 is also more luminous compared to other members with estimated absolute magnitudes of M_{B} = -22.2 and M_{V} = -21.92.
 NGC 6338 also contains a central bright source when seen in X-rays.
 A double nucleus is present in NGC 6338.

 The nucleus of NGC 6338 is active and it is classified both a LINER as well as a Fanaroff-Riley class type 0 radio galaxy.
 The most accepted theory for this energy source for active galactic nuclei is the presence of an accretion disk around a giant black hole.
 Furthermore, NGC 6338 has both young and old radio lobes, with radiative ages of 200 and 50 million years old.
 It also has a small parsec-scale radio jet with radio emission in its core.
 There are also X-ray cavities located both northeast and southwest of the galaxy's nucleus.

 Based on narrow band imaging taken with Hubble Space Telescope, NGC 6338 contains Hα emission originating from two compact clouds in its galactic center and three filaments along its minor axis.
-The filaments have a projected outward extension of ~ 13.5" and a total Hα flux of 1.78 x 10^{−14} erg s^{−1} cm^{−2}.
+The filaments have a projected outward extension of ~ 13.5" and a total Hα flux of 1.78 × 10^{−14} erg s^{−1} cm^{−2}.